GoogleCloudDataproc/spark-bigquery-connector/README.md

    <tr valign="top">
        <td><code>partitionType</code>
         </td>
         <td>The only type supported is DAY, which will generate one partition per day.
+This option is <b>mandatory</b>
+            for a target table to be partitioned.
             <br/>(Optional.
-Default to DAY).
+Defaults to DAY if PartitionField is specified).
         </td>
         <td>Write</td>
      </tr>